genixpro/kwola/README.md

 `[user@localhost]$ sudo npm install babel-plugin-kwola -g`

-If you have any issues, particularly issues with running testing sequences, try installing the babel plugin locally as well, in the same folder that you run the Kwola executable.
-We are still sorting out precisely how all of this is done.
+Some users have been running into issues when they install the babel-plugin-kwola globally.
+Therefore, just run it a second time without -g to install it in your local directory for safe meaasure.

 `[user@localhost]$ npm install babel-plugin-kwola`

+We are still sorting out precisely what the cause of the issue is.

 That's it!
 Kwola should now be installed.